eldigo/log-notifier/README.md

 ]
 ```

-Note that LOG_MESSAGE which contains the log that was hit in self
+Note that LOG_MESSAGE which contains the log that was hit.
-Its is not mandatory to use.
+Its not mandatory to use.

 How to run: